 You can use a predefined skin or your own skin.
-When following the second approach you need to set EnableEmbeddedSkins=false and define Skin and ImagesPath property values (see the next paragraph for more details).
+When following the second approach you need to set EnableEmbeddedSkins=false and define Skin property value (see the next paragraph for more details).

-A developer can create custom skins to use in RadGrid.
+A developer can create custom skins for use in RadGrid.
 They are not embedded so the control cannot register them automatically.
-If you use a custom skin you need to set the Skin property, and the EnableEmbeddedSkins property of the control to false.
-If you do not do so, the following exception will be thrown saying that there is no embedded skin matching the Skin property:
+If you use a custom skin, you need to set the Skin and the EnableEmbeddedSkins properties of the control to false.
+Otherwise, the following exception will be thrown saying that there is no embedded skin matching the Skin property:

 You can customize the appearance of the RadGrid control by setting the style properties for the different parts of the control.
-Table 1 lists the different style properties.
+Table 1 lists the various style properties.

 |AlternatingItemStyle||Specifies the style for alternating items in the RadGrid control.|